kakalak-lumberJack/creative_areas/readme.md

-Creative_areas is a minetest mod intended to allow defined areas to be in creative mode.
-Due to limitations of creative mod (default minetest_game), this mod currently works with give priv.
+Creative_areas is a minetest mod allowing defined areas to be creative/sandbox areas adjusting players privliges and inventories appropriately as they leave or enter these areas.

 Use /creative_area <area ID number> to add area to list of areas where creative mode is enabled.

 Depends on Advanced Areas Mod by Shadow Ninja

-To Do:
--Find work around to make mod work with creative priv.
--Add command to remove areas from creative area list.
--Add support to automatically check for and remove areas from creative list which are no long defined by areas mod.

 MIT License: